 If you're a big fan of the franchise, it's really hard to argue that Majora's Mask isn't the creepiest Zelda game ever made.
-Twilight Princess is dark, and Ocarina of Time has its moments as well, but with the moon falling from the sky and Link facing an impending doom, Majora's Mask simply doesn't have much competition when it comes to scary Zelda games.
-Between its soundtrack, creepy visuals, bizarre storytelling and overall mechanic of fighting against time, Majora's Mask is creepy in all the right ways.
+Twilight Princess is dark, and Ocarina of Time has its moments as well, but with the moon falling from the sky and Link facing his impending doom, Majora's Mask simply doesn't have much competition when it comes to scary Zelda games.
+Between its soundtrack, creepy visuals, bizarre storytelling and overall mechanic of fighting against time, Majora's Mask is disturbing in all the right ways.
 It's hard to even consider it a children's game, as its main theme seems to be the inevitability of death.

 There are even theories about Majora's Mask that claim Link is actually dead the whole time, although this is not officially confirmed by Miyamoto himself.
 Here are 10 reasons why The Legend of Zelda: Majora's Mask is hands down the scariest Zelda game of all time.

 "You've met with a terrible fate, haven't you?"

 Although he made his debut in The Legend of Zelda: Ocarina of Time, the Happy Mask Salesman plays his most prominent role in Majora's Mask.
 Is there anything about this guy that isn't unnerving?
 The fixed look on his face when he's happy is strange enough, but anger him and he will sporadically lash out and begin to yell at you and even strangle you.